 The HDR mode takes much brighter and vivid pictures and shows a good dynamic range as compared to the standard mode.
 It is capable of efficiently handling any light source, something the phone’s standard mode finds hard to do.

-While testing the phone’s camera, we noticed that the phone takes a little more time to process the image after it is being captured which stops us to immediately clicking another photo of the subject.
+While testing the phone’s camera, we noticed that the phone takes a little more time to process the image after it is being captured which stops us from immediately clicking another photo of the subject.
 Maybe this issue will be resolved by Realme through a software update or has provided a better performance on its 3GB variant.

 The chroma boost feature also takes a little more time to process the image and thus, you cannot use it to capture moving objects.
 However, this mode provides more colorful and punchy images to the users.